 3. You don’t have to keep the same lawyer you had for the trial or the contested hearing

 At the Vaught Law Firm, we frequently appeal trial court rulings throughout Texas for individuals who started their cases with a different lawyer.
-In fact, attorney Jimmy Vaught is one of only a handful of family law attorneys in Texas who are board-certified in civil appellate law.
+In fact, attorney Jimmy Vaught is one of only a handful of family law attorneys in Texas who are Board Certified in Family Law and Civil Appellate Law by the Texas Board of Legal Specialization.
 He has represented family law clients in the Courts of Appeal and the Texas Supreme Court.

 To learn more about the appeals process, please see our overview of divorce and custody appeals.